yairgil/Docker-Provider/README.md

 The general directory structure is:

 ```
+├── .pipelines/                               - files related to azure devops build and release pipelines
 ├── build/                                    - files to related to  compile and build the code
 │   ├── version                               - build version used for docker prvider and go shared object(so) files
 │   ├── common/                               - common to both windows and linux installers